wearefrank/vscode-plugin/README.md

 ### Configuration Flow Visualization

 The secondary sidebar automatically opens a live flowchart of the Frank configuration currently open in your editor.
 It updates on every save and document change, giving you an instant visual overview of your pipeline.
+Click any node in the flow to jump directly to that pipe or adapter in the editor.
+Use the zoom controls in the bottom-left corner or the scrollwheel to zoom in, zoom out, or fit the diagram to screen.

 ![Flow visualization screenshot](resources/images/flow.png)